ajay-dhangar/ajay-dhangar.github.io/docs/react/development/analyzing-the-bundle-size.md

 title: Analyzing Bundle Size
 sidebar_label: Analyzing Bundle Size
 sidebar_position: 3
+tags: [react, create-react-app, source-map-explorer, bundle-size, performance]
+description: "Learn how to analyze the bundle size of your Create React App project using Source Map Explorer.
+Identify areas of your codebase that might be bloated and optimize them for better performance."
 ---

 If you want to understand where the excess code in your JavaScript bundles is coming from, you can use a helpful tool called Source Map Explorer.
 In this guide, we'll learn how to add Source Map Explorer to your Create React App project and analyze the bundle size.